Coronavirus (COVID-19) advice

 - Coronavirus Self-employment Income Support Scheme

-This is a temporary scheme in place for four months starting from 1 March 2020, but it may be extended if necessary and employers can use this scheme anytime during this period.
+This is a temporary scheme in place from 1 March to 31 October 2020 and employers can use this scheme anytime during this period.
+If you are eligible and want to claim your first grant, you must make your claim on or before Monday 13 July 2020.

 This Scheme is available to all UK employers with a PAYE payroll scheme that was created and started on or before 19 March 2020 – this includes businesses, charities, recruitment agencies (agency workers paid through PAYE) and public authorities.